You need to sign in or sign up before continuing.

 What I Can Share with Hosts

 I have been hosted in Spokane, San Jose, Helsinki, Belgium, Norway, Glasgow Finland, Dublin, Bakersfield, Tenerife, and in Salt Lake City for the Annual National Meeting with Jill Stein.
 I lost count of all whom I have hosted, especially in the early years.
+Many of my references seem to have disappeared.

 Countries I’ve Visited